TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.12.md

 ---

-and if she herself shall put away her husband, and marry another, she committeth adultery.
+If a woman herself divorces her husband, and marries another, she commits adultery."